-- Data in the IBM Security Key Lifecycle Manager database tables - Truststore and keystore with the master key - IBM Security Key Lifecycle Manager configuration files
+- Tables in the IBM Security Key Lifecycle Manager database - All keys and certificates in a keystore - IBM Security Key Lifecycle Manager configuration files

 Your role must have permissions to back up or to restore files.

 Failure to back up your critical data properly might result in unrecoverable loss of all access to your encrypted data.
 Do not encrypt your backup file, or store a backup file on an encrypting device.
 Failure to back up data might also result in a later inconsistency of the key manager and potential data loss on the storage device.